 - For example, some illnesses like measles or chickenpox, are fought off for a lifetime because your immune system memory always recognizes the virus to keep it at bay.

-- Other viruses, like seasonal influenza, can change from season to season, so a new flu vaccine is needed each year.
+- Other viruses, like seasonal influenza, can mutate from season to season, so a new flu vaccine is needed each year.

-- Immunity to certain viruses, such as the common cold, is very short-lived -- possibly only a few months -- or maybe even non-existent.
+- Immunity to certain viruses, such as the common cold, is very short-lived -- possibly only a few months.

 Do other coronaviruses lead to immunity?

 To develop answers, scientists are looking at clues from the past.

 The common cold is an example of a coronavirus where immunity is short.
 In an experiment with coronaviruses that lead to the common cold, researchers infected volunteers to see if a rechallenge -- reinfecting with the same virus a year or so later -- would lead to symptoms.
 Antibodies do seem to appear with the coronavirus that causes a cold, but their levels decline quickly over time.